 Denver, CO, Salt Lake City, UT, and Las Vegas, NV

-Native Campervans–based in Denver, Salt Lake City, and, beginning in April 2019, Las Vegas–offers Ram ProMasters in two sizes (The Biggie and The Smalls) and a Dodge Grand Caravan (The OG).
-The camper vans are cleverly outfitted to allow two passengers (the OG sleeps four) to comfortably sit, sleep, and prep a meal in the kitchen.
+Native Campervans–based in Denver, Salt Lake City, and Las Vegas–offers Ram ProMasters in three sizes (The Biggie, The Smalls, The Squad (the first two of which sleep, two, the latter sleeps four).
+The camper vans are cleverly outfitted to allow passengers to comfortably sit, sleep, and prep a meal in the kitchen.
 Most are equipped with a sink and water tank, a fridge or cooler, a propane or gas stove, and a variety of cooking utensils, cutlery, meal serving essentials, and foldaway table.
 What they may lack in exterior flash (the vans are simple white, black, or silver and adorned with the company’s minimalist logo), they make up for on the inside with wood paneling, tile features, and cozy blankets and pillows.
 The Biggies even have clever touches like solar batteries to help power the three-tier lighting systems and charge phones.
-From $79 for eight nights.
+From $69 per night